 Isn't it strange that we can second guess these morons with their gender swapping agenda?
 I really do think there is a plan afoot to annihilate all human males over the next century or so, in time for the arrival of our new alien masters who are already on their way here!
 Or so David Eyck says...!

-With John Shackley, Ceri Seel, Jim Baker, Robin Hayter.
+The Tripods: With John Shackley, Ceri Seel, Jim Baker, Robin Hayter.
 Earth has been conquered by an alien race known as the Masters using their giant Tripods.
-When humans reach the age of sixteen, they must undergo a process known as capping which places their mind under the control of the conquerors.
-In...
+When humans reach the age of sixteen, they must undergo a process known as capping which places their mind under the control of the...